2020Vis13079846/arissploit/README.md

 > Arissploit is free software

-    INFO: This is a good platform to start learning penetration testing tools development for free!
+    This is a good platform to start learning penetration testing tools development for free!

 > Simple UX/UI interface

-    INFO: Arissploit has simple UX/UI!
-It
+    Arissploit has simple UX/UI!
+It is
-    is easy to understand and it will be easier for you to master the Arissploit Framework.
+    easy to understand and it will be easier for you to master the Arissploit Framework.

 > A lot of different modules

-    INFO: Arissploit includes wireless modules,
+    Arissploit includes wireless modules,
     bluetooth modules, web modules, network modules,
     file modules and generator modules.